-- (c) Regional or global arrangements entered into amongst less-developed contracting parties for the mutual reduction or elimination of tariffs and, in accordance with criteria or conditions which may be prescribed by the CONTRACTING PARTIES, for the mutual reduction or elimination of non-tariff measures, on products imported from one another; - (d) Special treatment of the least developed among the developing countries in the context of any general or specific measures in favour of developing countries. - 3.
-Any differential and more favourable treatment provided under this clause: - (a) shall be designed to facilitate and promote the trade of developing countries and not to raise barriers to or create undue difficulties for the trade of any other contracting parties; - (b) shall not constitute an impediment to the reduction or elimination of tariffs and other restrictions to trade on a most-favoured-nation basis; - (c) shall in the case of such treatment accorded by developed contracting parties to developing countries be designed and, if necessary, modified, to respond positively to the development, financial and trade needs of developing countries. - 4.
-Any contracting party taking action to introduce an arrangement pursuant to paragraphs 1, 2 and 3 above or subsequently taking action to introduce modification or withdrawal of the differential and more favourable treatment so provided shall: - (a) notify the CONTRACTING PARTIES and furnish them with all the information they may deem appropriate relating to such action: - (b) afford adequate opportunity for prompt consultations at the request of any interested contracting party with respect to any difficulty or matter that may arise.
-The CONTRACTING PARTIES shall, if requested to do so by such contracting party, consult with all contracting parties concerned with respect to the matter with a view to reaching solutions satisfactory to all such contracting parties.
+- (c) Regional or global arrangements entered into amongst lessdeveloped contracting parties for the mutual reduction or elimination of tariffs and, in accordance with criteria or conditions which may be prescribed by the CONTRACTING PARTIES, for the mutual reduction or elimination of non-tariff measures, on products imported from one another; - (d) Special treatment of the least developed among the developing countries in the context of any general or specific measures in favour of less-developed contracting parties [while taking into account the interests of other developing countries]; - 3.
+Any differential and more favourable treatment provided under this clause - (a) shall be designed to facilitate and promote the trade of developing countries and not to raise barriers to the trade of other contracting parties; - (b) shall not constitute an impediment to the reduction or elimination of tariffs and other restrictions to trade on a most-favoured-nation basis; - (c) shall, in the case of such treatment accorded by developed contracting parties to developing countries: - (i) be designed to respond positively to the development needs of developing countries [while allowing for a broad and equitable distribution of benefits among beneficiary countries]; - (ii) be liable to modification in order to meet the requirements of sub-paragraph (c)(i).

+- 4..
+Any contracting party taking action to introduce an arrangement pursuant to paragraphs 1, 2 and 3 above or subsequently taking action to introduce modification or withdrawal of the differential and more favourable treatment so provided shall: - (a) notify the CONTRACTING PARTIES and furnish them with all the information they may deem appropriate relating to such action; - (b) afford adequate opportunity for prompt consultations at the request of any interested contracting party with respect to any difficulty or matter that may arise.
+The CONTRACTING PARTIES shall, if requested to do so by such contracting party, consult with all contracting parties concerned with respect to the matter with a view to reaching solutions satisfactory to all such contracting parties. - 5.
+The developed countries do not expect reciprocity for commitments made by them in trade negotiations to reduce or remove tariff and other barriers to the trade of developing countries, i.e., the developed countries do not expect the developing countries, in the course of trade negotiations, to make contributions which are inconsistent with their individual development, financial and trade needs.
+Developed contracting parties shall therefore not seek, neither shall less-developed contracting parties be required to make, concessions that are inconsistent with the latter's development, financial and trade needs.

-Mothing in these provisions shall affect the rights of contracting parties as the General Agreement.
+^{}Nothing in these provisions shall affect the rights of contracting parties under the General Agreement.